-While this scoliosis chair does fall in the premium price range, the ergonomic design and ability to customize it to achieve perfect support and posture will make a huge difference.
-It relieves the back and neck pain, and can help even those with moderate to severe idiopathic scoliosis.
+While this chair does fall in the premium price range, the ergonomic design and ability to customize it to achieve perfect support and posture will make a huge difference.
+It relieves back and neck pain and can help even those with moderate to severe idiopathic scoliosis.

 This ergonomic desk chair is affordable and looks really stylish too.
 But the big question is whether or not it provides enough support for someone with scoliosis or back problems.